gabrielborel/gabrielborel/README.md

 ### Glad to see you here!
 Graduating in Software Engineering, with 1 year and 9 months of studies in the area of web programming, focused on Fullstack Development.
 Acquiring experience in technologies like: Typescript, Node.js, React, Golang, SQL.
-Currently a student of Alura Online Courses and Rocketseat's Ignite course, where I have been focusing my studies in React, Typescript, Node.js,
+Currently a student of Alura Online Courses and Rocketseat's Ignite course, where I have been focusing my studies in Node.js, Typescript, Golang and React.

 <br/>